What is Enterprise Architecture?

 A brief introduction to enterprise architecture

 Enterprise architecture is a comprehensive, strategic discipline aimed to give structure to an enterprise, or organization.
 A good enterprise architecture creates a sustainable organization that is able to achieve its current business objectives.
-Enterprise architecture also safeguards for the future, and enables the execution of strategic change by mapping the best, most cost effective way to reach the desired future state.
+Enterprise architecture also safeguards for the future, and enables to execution of strategic change by mapping the best, most cost effective way to reach the desired future state.

-Watch the What is Enterprise Architecture?
-Video
+Watch the Enterprise Architecture Video

 An Overview of Enterprise Architecture and its Importance within Business & IT